History Pages: 1 - The Ohlone

 - Margolin, Malcolm.
 The Ohlone Way: Indian Life in the San Francisco-Monterey Bay Area

 - Cartier, Robert.
 An Overview of Ohlone Culture (online at SCPL website)

-- Santa Cruz County History Journal Number 3, A Gathering of Voices
+- Santa Cruz County History Journal Issue Number 5, A Gathering of Voices

 - Martin Rizzo-Martinez, ''We Are Not Animals'', (Lincoln, Nebraska: University of Nebraska Press, 2022).